Thomas Edward Gill: Priesthood

-Gill was ordained to the priesthood for the Archdiocese of Seattle on June 10, 1933 in San Francisco by Archbishop Edward Hanna.
+Gill was ordained to the priesthood for the Archdiocese of Seattle on June 10, 1933, in San Francisco by Archbishop Edward Hanna.
 After his 1933 ordination, the archdiocese assigned Gill to the pastoral staff at St. Patrick's Parish in Tacoma, Washington.
 A year later, he was transferred to St. Mary's Parish in Seattle.

 In 1937, Gill traveled to Washington, D.C. to attend the Catholic University of America, where he received a Master of Social Work degree.
 Returning to Seattle in 1939, he was named director of Catholic Charities of Seattle.
 It coordinated orphanages as well as homes for the elderly and troubled youths.
 He once remarked"“The supreme objective in this life is to offer youngsters the opportunity and the help to achieve the best possible adjustment to the real life… and that is the life that isn’t destined to end under a tombstone, but is life eternal.”Gill in 1955 was named pastor of St. James Cathedral in Seattle.

 Auxiliary Bishop of Seattle

 On April 11, 1956, Gill was appointed auxiliary bishop of Seattle and titular bishop of Lambaesis by Pope Pius XII.
-He was consecrated on May 31, 1956 at St. James Cathedral by Archbishop Thomas Connolly, with Bishops Joseph Dougherty and Hugh Donohoe acting as co-consecrators.
+He was consecrated on May 31, 1956, at St. James Cathedral by Archbishop Thomas Connolly, with Bishops Joseph Dougherty and Hugh Donohoe as co-consecrators.

 As auxiliary bishop, Gill built Catholic Children's Services into the largest private child‐care agency in Washington state and served as the pastor of St. James Cathedral in Seattle.